bazelbuild/bazel-website/basics/patching.md

    new commit and push it to make changes to your pull request.
 If the review takes too long (e.g. reviewer is unresponsive), send an email to [bazel-dev@googlegroups.com](mailto:bazel-dev@googlegroups.com).
-1. After your review is complete, a Bazel maintainer applies your patch to Google's internal version control system.
+1. After the review is complete, the pull request can be finalized.
+Note that some repositories, such as [bazel](https://github.com/bazelbuild/bazel) do not allow to directly merge a PR.
+In that case, a Bazel maintainer applies your patch to Google's internal version control system.
+Only after that process is concluded, which may take more than one day, the PR will be closed automatically.

-   This triggers internal presubmit checks that may suggest more changes.
+   The import to Google's internal version control system triggers internal presubmit checks that may suggest more changes.
 If you haven't expressed a preference, the maintainer submitting your change  adds "trivial" changes (such as [linting](https://en.wikipedia.org/wiki/Lint_(software))) that don't affect